andrasq/node-qibl/README.md

 Changelog
 ---------

-- 1 12.1 - make `difftree` recursively diff array contents, for full json support
+- 1 12.1 - make `difftree` recursively diff array contents for full json support, expose `diffarray`
 - 1.12.0 - new `Mutex` from miniq, bump version for new calls
 - 1.11.2 - calibrate microtime better for node v12 and up, rename to `semverCompar`, new `extractTo`, new `retry` document as `assignTo`